 The aim of this Adventure Academy expedition is to learn and to practice hill and mountain skills in a truly expeditionary setting: the iconic, world-class hiking destination that is Iceland.
 The course will equip you with the skills, knowledge and practical experience needed if you’re considering hill walking on your own or even planning and preparing for your own solo or group expedition.

 This Adventure Academy expedition to trek Iceland’s trails will also be hugely rewarding for anyone with existing experience in this field.
 If that’s you and you’re keen to get a bit more out of your annual leave, join this team and learn from the expedition experts in Iceland: the world’s ultimate geothermal playground.

-- Trek epic long-distance trails through Iceland’s stunning scenery.
+- Trek epic long-distance trails through Iceland’s stunning and unique volcanic scenery.

 - Acquire and develop mountain and hill skills in an expedition environment.

 - Get professional advice and tips towards planning your own expedition.